North-West Rebellion: Government mobilization

-Recognizing that an uprising might be imminent, the federal government had, three days before Duck Lake, sent Major General Frederick Middleton, the commander of the Canadian Militia, to Winnipeg, where a unit of militia, the 90th Winnipeg Rifles, and of militia artillery, the Winnipeg Field Battery, already existed.
-After Duck Lake, the government immediately commenced the mobilization of some of Canada's ill-equipped part-time militia units (the Non-Permanent Active Militia), as well as the units of cavalry, artillery and infantry regulars that made up the tiny Permanent Active Militia, Canada's almost-nonexistent regular army.
+After the declaration of a provisional government, lawlessness in the Batoche area and the Battle at Duck Lake, the government immediately commenced the mobilization of some of Canada's ill-equipped part-time militia units (the Non-Permanent Active Militia), as well as the units of cavalry, artillery and infantry regulars that made up the tiny Permanent Active Militia, Canada's almost-nonexistent regular army.

 By March 30, after hasty mobilization in Toronto, two trains containing the 10th Royal Grenadiers and Queen's Own Rifles militia battalions were ready to leave Toronto.
-Other militia units, the 9th Voltigeurs from Quebec City, and the 65th Mount Royal Rifles from Montreal, were also quickly mobilized.
+Other militia units, the 9th Voltigeurs from Quebec City and the 65th Mount Royal Rifles from Montreal, were also quickly mobilized.
 Soon every major city in the East was the scene of embarkation for inexperienced young militiamen cheered by immense crowds.

-The first militia to struggle westward had to contend with the many lengthy breaks in the CPR line in northern Ontario.
-They marched through snow, or were carried in exposed sleighs.
-Where there were short stretches of track, the militia rode on hastily-constructed railroad flatcars which did nothing to shelter them from the extreme cold.
-Many of the soldiers suffered greatly from the winter weather.
-However, the first troops sent west were, in succeeding weeks, followed by thousands more.
+Many of the soldiers suffered from the winter weather during the transit to the trouble spot.
+The militia struggling westward had to contend with the many large breaks in the CPR line in northern Ontario.
+They marched through snow or were carried in exposed sleighs.
+They rode on rustic railway flatcars over the completed stretches of track, which did not shelter them from the cold.
+During the campaign the troops dealt with snow, muskeg and black mud.

-Other forces such as the Alberta Field Force led by Thomas Bland Strange were formed in the West.
+Enlistment and popular engagement in the suppression of the rebellion rose after several non-combatants were killed at Frog Lake.
+On April 2, at Frog Lake, District of Saskatchewan (now in Alberta) a Cree raiding party led by Cree war chief Wandering Spirit, attacked local officials in the small settlement.
+Wandering Spirit's men were angered by what seemed to be unfair treaties and the withholding of vital provisions by the Canadian government, and also by the dwindling buffalo population, their main source of food.
+The attack was made against the leadership of Big Bear, following the arrival of news of the Métis victory at Duck Lake.
+Gathering the white settlers in the area into or near the local church, they killed Thomas Quinn, the town's Indian agent, after a disagreement broke out.
+The Cree then killed eight more and took three hostages.
+When the conflict was over, the government hanged Wandering Spirit and several others for what they had done at Frog Lake.

+The Canadian Militia was commanded by Major General Frederick Middleton, who had had previous experience imposing imperial rule over the Maori and Indian Mutineers.
+Middleton assembled a force that detrained from CPR trains at Qu'Appelle and then moved north toward Batoche.
+His column left from Qu'Appelle on April 6 and arrived at Batoche a month later, on the way fighting the Battle of Fish Creek 26 km from Batoche.